rclations/deploy-tools/README.md

 In setting up your dev environment, you'll want to pull in all the necessary WordPress files if they are not included in the project repository.
 To do this, use the command:

-    $ fab wp.install:"3.9.1"
+    $ fab wp.install:"4.5.3"

-Where "3.9.1" identifies the [tagged version of the WordPress repository](https://github.com/WordPress/WordPress/tags) that you want to use.
+Where "4.5.3" identifies the [tagged version of the WordPress repository](https://github.com/WordPress/WordPress/tags) that you want to use.

 Fabric will download the release .zip file from Github and extract its contents to the project root.

-The `gitignore` file included in the examples directory is a good starter for WordPress projects destined for deployment to WPEngine.
+The `.gitignore` file included in the examples directory is a good starter for WordPress projects destined for deployment to WPEngine.
 It will help keep your project repo tidy by ignoring all WordPress core files that are unnecessary for deployment.
-Simply rename it to `.gitignore` to use it.